nwtime/ntpwww/content/en/support/securitynotice/ntpbug2901.md

 ---
 title: "NTP BUG 2901: Clients that receive a KoD should validate the origin timestamp field"
+description: "An ntpd client that honors Kiss-of-Death responses will honor KoD messages that have been forged by an attacker, causing it to delay or stop querying its servers for time updates.
+This bug was resolved in NTP 4.2.8p4."
 type: archives
 date: "2015-10-21"
 ---